How To Make a Test Tube Setup - Ant Keeping Basics

 Filling The Test Tube

-When you have your test tube, the first thing you have to do is fill up about half of it with clean cold water.
-You can do it directly from a bottle, from the faucet, or by using a pipette, just like I am doing.
+When you have your test tube, the first thing you need to do is fill it about halfway with clean, cold water.
+You can do this directly from a bottle, from the faucet, or by using a pipette, just like I am doing.

 Inserting The Cotton

-Once you have the water in the test tube you can then insert a little piece of cotton.
-To push the cotton ball all the way to the water you can use a wooden skewer or some sort of plastic tool, like the one I am using.
+Once you have the water in the test tube, you can insert a small piece of cotton.
+To push the cotton ball all the way to the water, you can use a wooden skewer or a plastic tool, like the one I am using.

-This way, the cotton will keep the water from drowning your queen, whilst supplying the camber with the right amount of moisture.
-The queen will also be able to drink from the cotton with no problem, eliminating the need for an external source of water.
+This way, the cotton will prevent the water from drowning your queen, while supplying the chamber with the right amount of moisture.
+The queen will also be able to drink from the cotton without any problem, eliminating the need for an external water source.

-One thing I’ve learned from experience is that if you put the cotton ball into the test tube very slowly, you will probably end up having some air bubbles between the water and the cotton.
+One thing I’ve learned from experience is that if you place the cotton ball into the test tube slowly, you will probably end up with some air bubbles between the water and the cotton.

-To avoid this issue simply insert the cotton pretty fast, blocking the bubbles from forming.
+To avoid this issue, simply insert the cotton quickly, preventing the bubbles from forming.

-If you like this very simple but effective nest type, I would suggest you check out this product review!
-This is an extremely cool ant nest based on the most trusted ant keeping setup of all time: the test tube setup!
+If you like this simple but effective nest type, I suggest checking out this product review!.
+This is an extremely cool ant nest based on the most trusted ant-keeping setup of all time: the test tube setup!

 Closing The Test Tube

-When the test tube setup is completed, gently place your queen in the tube and seal it with another ball of cotton.
+Once the test tube setup is complete, gently place your queen in the tube and seal it with another ball of cotton.

-Be sure to wash your hands carefully before touching the water or cotton.
-We don’t want bacteria and mold to start infesting the nest!
+Be sure to wash your hands thoroughly before touching the water or cotton.
+We don’t want bacteria or mold to start infesting the nest!

-If you are wondering how the ants are gonna breathe, don’t worry, there will be sufficient airflow through the cotton for the ants to survive for a very long time!
+If you are wondering how the ants are going to breathe, don't worry, there will be sufficient airflow through the cotton for the ants to survive for a long time!

 Recycling The Test Tube

-Simply insert it inside the test tube and close it, pulling out the cotton ball.
+Simply insert it into the test tube and pull it out, extracting the cotton ball.

 Covering The Test Tube

-Now that the queen is comfortable and safe, you can make the test tube feel even more similar to an actual claustral chamber by wrapping it with some type of dark paper.
-I like to use tinfoil, which does the job swiftly!
+Now that the queen is comfortable and safe, you can make the test tube feel even more like an actual claustral chamber by wrapping it with some type of dark paper.
+I like to use tinfoil, which does the job quickly!

 Here it is!
 It looks terrific in grey!